tonykwan510/MovieBase/README.md

 ## Repo Structure

 Folders and Python scripts are numbered and named to minimize confusion.
 There is a README file in each folder.
-Some scripts have alternative versions that use different methods to achieve the same result.
-The alternative versions are denoted by a letter after the number, for example, `00a_xxx.py`.
+Note that some scripts have alternative versions that use different methods to achieve the same result.
+The alternative versions are denoted by a letter after the number, for example, `11a_match_titles.py`.